Alvy Moore: Personal life

-Moore met his wife Carolyn in 1947 while both were actors with the Pasadena Playhouse.
+Moore met Carolyn Mohr in 1947 while both were actors with the Pasadena Playhouse.
 They married in 1950 and traveled with the national touring company of Mister Roberts before settling in Los Angeles to start their family.
-Alvy and Carolyn had three children: Janet, Alyson, and Barry.
+The couple had three children: Janet, Alyson, and Barry.
 Carolyn continued to be involved in acting, doing dinner theater and various church productions.

 In his spare time during the 1960s, he umpired Little League baseball in Lake View Terrace and Toluca Lake, California, and played in charity golf tournaments across the country.
-He was proud of his role of Hank Kimball in Green Acres, and until his death he drove a white Chrysler with the license plate "GRNACRS."
+He was proud of his role of Hank Kimball in Green Acres, and drove a white Chrysler with the license plate "GRNACRS."

+Death

 Alvy and Carolyn Moore were married 47 years.
 Alvy died of heart failure on May 4, 1997, at their home in Palm Desert, California.
 Former Green Acres actor Tom Lester was with him when he died.
 For over 50 years Carolyn was a member of Beta Sigma Phi, a women's sorority group that raises money for charity.
 In 2008 she received the "International Award of Distinction," the highest honor the organization bestows on active members.
 She also was a member and treasurer of the "Motion Picture Mothers" for over 30 years.
 Carolyn Moore died at age 79 in 2009.